benkehoe/aws-sso-util/docs/cloudformation.md

 1. OUs as targets for assignments
 2. An `AWS::SSO::AssignmentGroup` resource that allows specifications of multiple principals, permission sets, and targets, and performs the combinatorics directly.

+You can, however, use the client-side version to generate a CSV of the assignments that the template will generate, which can use useful for auditing the actual assignments (which you can get from `aws-sso-util assignments`, see the docs for that [here](lookup.md)).

 ## Output
 With either method, the result is a template that either includes the assignments directly, or, if there are too many assignments to contain in a single stack, [nested stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-nested-stacks.html) that contain the assignments (references are automatically wired through into the child stacks).